F4S is the ultimate team building tool

 Who would enjoy:

-• Individuals who are highly motivated for people, difference, affiliation, group environment or affective communication will particularly enjoy this, but plenty of others will find value in getting to know their team members.
+• Individuals who are highly motivated by people, difference, affiliation, group environment, or affective communication will particularly enjoy this, but plenty of others will find value in getting to know their team members.

 • Be mindful that team members who are highly motivated for a solo environment might find these coffee breaks disruptive if they are not scheduled in advance so they can plan their schedule accordingly.

-Using the app Houseparty, you can play Heads Up as a virtual team building game, which is essentially charades, with up to eight people.
+Using the app Houseparty, you can play online games like Heads Up as a virtual team-building game, which is essentially charades, with up to eight people.

 Skills it'll build: Communication, creativity, critical thinking